 Booking photo for Juan Ramon Gutierrez-Lopez.
 (Courtesy: Cache County Jail)

-According to prosecutors, in May 2021, Gutierrez contacted the victim while she was riding a Cache Valley Transit District (CVTD) bus.
+In May 2021, Gutierrez contacted the victim while she was riding a Cache Valley Transit District (CVTD) bus.
 As she got off, he began asking her personal questions and offered to sell her shoes.

 Several days later, Gutierrez called the victim and again offered to sell her shoes.
 She told him that she was not interested and to leave her alone.